PrefectHQ/prefect/docs/cloud/execution/k8s_job_environment.md

 The following example will execute your Flow using the custom Job specification with user provided resource requests and limits.

-The Job spec YAML is contained in a file called `job_spec.yaml` which exists in the same directory as the Flow and it is loaded on our Environment with `job_spec_file="job_spec.yaml"`.
+The Job spec YAML is contained in a file called `job_spec.yaml` which should be placed in the same directory as the Flow and is loaded in your Environment with `job_spec_file="job_spec.yaml"`.

 ```yaml
 apiVersion: batch/v1